 The fact that two different sets of input data can result in identical output is a surprising occurrence with profound consequences.
 It lies beneath the categorization of inputs.
 Additional inputs (details in the pattern) beyond that need to surmount the threshold are unknown to downstream neurons.
 That is abstraction in action—the simplification that lies beneath categorization.

-The Almost Gate is a measure of the looseness of fit between the outside world and the internal image of the outside world.
+The height of the Almost Gate is a measure of the fit between the outside world and our internal image of the outside world.

 This may seem a trivial point about sensory input.
 You see a complete line, no matter if a pixel is missing or perhaps an extra dot off the line is received at your retina.
 However, let’s not forget that this neural activity occurs not only at the first receipt of sensory data.
 The Almost Gate is enforced on all the transfers of information—as inputs travel up the pathways to integration with other sensory data up to the prefrontal lobe for use in decision-making and then back down to behavior generation.
 The importance of this is paramount in Neural Cascades.